 From the dust of the digital marketing revolution emerged an entrepreneur focused on empowering small business owners to take control of their online presence.

-Since 2005, as CEO & Creative Director of JCD Promotions, Carrie Drephal has been working with small businesses and non-profit organizations to bridge the gap between IT and Marketing.
-JCD provides web development and marketing services to small businesses along with training, tools and resources for them to reap the rewards of a strong online marketing strategy.
+Since 2005, as CEO & Creative Director of JCD Promotions, Carrie Drephal has been a trusted advisor working with small businesses and non-profit organizations to bridge the gap between IT and Marketing.
+JCD provides web development and marketing services to small businesses along with training, tools, and resources to reap the rewards of a strong online marketing strategy.

 RECENT POSTS FROM OUR BLOG